-What it isn’t: Fulfilling and shipping orders yourself, renting or buying warehouse space, hiring fulfillment staff, or purchasing equipment, workers comp, and liability insurance.
+What it isn’t: Fulfiling and shipping orders yourself, renting or buying warehouse space, hiring fulfilment staff, or purchasing equipment, workers comp, and liability insurance.

-What it is: You are responsible for the entire retail fulfillment process yourself, including warehousing, managing inventory, packing boxes, going to the post office or having carriers come to you, and investing in, building out, and planning the fulfillment infrastructure you’ll need over time.
+What it is: You are responsible for the entire retail fulfilment process yourself, including warehousing, managing inventory, packing boxes, going to the post office or having carriers come to you, and investing in, building out, and planning the fulfilment infrastructure you’ll need over time.

-What it isn’t: Outsourcing fulfillment or sharing warehouse space with anyone outside of your company.
+What it isn’t: Outsourcing fulfilment or sharing warehouse space with anyone outside of your company.

 6 important criteria to choose a warehousing solution

 There are many considerations that influence warehousing operations and management.
 Be sure to think through each of the following when researching warehousing solutions to find one that is right for you.

 1. Storage costs and number of SKUs